Rick Darling: West Indies tour

 Darling began the West Indies tour well, scoring 26 and 35 in a tour game against Leeward Islands and 8 in the first ODI.
 John Benaud wrote "the form of Rick Darling on this West Indian tour has been so disappointing the Australian selectors minds must be churning at the thought of yet another opening experiment."
 Darling then made 105 and 43 against Trinidad and Tobago.
 However he missed the first test due to a virus infection (being replaced by Craig Serjeant.

 Darling recovered and made 62 against Barbados.
 He scored 21 in the second ODI.

 Darling was picked for the second test but failed twice, making 4 and 8.
 A score of 123 in a tour game against Guyana restored his confidence but Darling failed twice again in the third test (which Australia won), making 15 and 0.

 Darling made 12 and 36 against the Windward Islands (doubling as wicketkeeper) and failed again in the fourth test, making 10 and 6.
 According to one report "Darling has developed an unfortunate habit of committing himself to the front foot, always looking to work the ball on the leg side.
 Yesterday he was bowled when he moved too far inside the line to glance and left his leg stump exposed."

 Darling had made 43 runs in six test innings.
 He was dropped from the Australia team for the fifth test, being replaced by David Ogilvie.
 Bob Simpson said he would have preferred a specialist opener "but we couldn't really persevere with Rick."
 Australia came close to winning the game before the crowd rioted and the match ended in a draw.
 Darling did finish the tour with 75 against Bermuda Counties.
-However it had been a disappointing tour for Darling, who now found his position in the Australian side in doubt.
+However it had been a disappointing tour for Darling, who now found his position in the Australian team in doubt.